 About ProVia Windows

-ProVia offers windows, doors, roofing, siding, and manufactured stones and is located in Sugarcreek, Ohio.
+ProVia offers windows, doors, roofing, siding, and manufactured stones.
 Their vision is to provide unmatched quality and service through their products.

-They are a faith-based company known for their Amish craftsmanship and 19 core values, including integrity, generosity, honesty, and compassion.
+They are a faith-based company known for its Amish craftsmanship and 19 core values, including integrity, generosity, honesty, and compassion.

-ProVia is a company that puts heart and soul into their work, and they care more about their clientele and outreach than the profits they make.
-If the integrity of the products you purchase is important to you, ProVia is right up your alley.
+ProVia is a company that puts heart and soul into its work, and they care more about its clientele and outreach than the profits they make.
+If the integrity of the products you purchase is essential to you, ProVia is right up your alley.